 We need to mention it did take a bit of mountaineering to get over the fence.
 Not a walk in the park so proceed at your own risk or just hope the fence is broken again 🙂

-Once we were over, the pool was VERY much private it was just Jesse, myself and my sister Alexis!
+Once we were over, the pool was VERY much private it was just Jesse, Lauren and Lauren’s sister Alexis!

 We couldn’t believe it!
 Jesse was the first to jump in and swim.
-Alexis and I took in the sites and the peacefulness of the pool.
+Alexis and Lauren took in the sites and the peacefulness of the pool.

 However, that peacefulness was short lived.
 After a measly 10 minutes in the pool, we heard several loud whistles and an angry Laotian voice.
 We look up and there is a “park ranger” signaling us to get out #bummer

 We threw on some clothes, gathered are belongings and played the best game of “no sir, we didn’t see the do not enter sign” we could play.
 In America if you trespass, you are asked to leave the premises.
 In Laos, they just make you leave the pool.